riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 It's also not clear whether pageview definitions are applied retroactively.

+# Further lines of exploration

+This section lists various ideas for other explorations we did a bit of, or considered doing but ran out of time for.

+  * Comparison of Wikipedia pageviews for annual events close to the day of those events, and how those numbers have changed over the years (e.g., traffic to the Black Friday page on Black Friday, etc.)
+  * Comparison of traffic to the Wikipedia page of a news event relative to other objective measures of how "big" it became, to get a sense of the importance of Wikipedia in covering breaking news events
+  * Weekday/weekend traffic variation on Wikipedia -- has Wikipedia weekday traffic changed over time differently than Wikipedia weekend traffic?
+    Actually {weekday, weekend} X {desktop, mobile} X {now, earlier} so 2 X 2 X 2 combinations
+  * Correlating changes to page size, quality, and editorial activity on pages to traffic to that page

 # Acknowledgements

 Thanks from Issa Rice to Vipul Naik for sponsoring Issa's work on this post.